rathena/rathena/doc/script_commands.md

 Message
 -------
-You can show a message from the msgstringtable:
+You can show a message from the `msgstringtable`:

 ```cpp
 <MSG>1<MSG>